-No one should be allowed to smoke indoors, as it creates smoke and toxins which are very harmful for health.
+No one should be allowed to smoke indoors, as it creates smoke and toxins which are very harmful to health.
 There should be a specific smoking area designated for smokers and it should be outside the building.

 This is perhaps the most important method through which you can improve IAQ.
 Fresh air is essential to flush out carbon dioxide and other contaminants present indoors, as well as to maintain a clean, comfortable environment.

-HVAC not only maintains proper temperature, it also delivers fresh, clean air to the occupants of the building, thus controlling oxygen levels.
+HVAC not only maintains proper temperature, but it also delivers fresh, clean air to the occupants of the building, thus controlling oxygen levels.
 A failure of this system can lead to poor IAQ.

 3. Cleaning and Good Housekeeping